 RA1 and RA5 were presented to the public at the Reasonable Alternatives Public Information Meeting on September 19, 2017.
 Following the public meeting, the project team began to further evaluate RA1 and RA5 in consideration of public comments received.
 In addition, the design team went through a process to refine RA1 and RA5 in an attempt to achieve more functional traffic operations and/or refine designs to minimize impacts.
 While refinements did not seek to holistically modify an entire alternative, the process did result in minor adjustments to RA5.
 Through the Level 3 screening process, RA1 Modified was determined to be outperformed by the base RA1, and therefore eliminated.
 Additionally, RA5, henceforth referred to as RA5 Modified, was adjusted to use a diverging diamond interchange design at the I-20/Bush River Road interchange, instead of a partial cloverleaf design.
 The modified version of RA5 showed greater benefits than the base RA5, and therefore the modified version replaced the original version of RA5 in all further screenings.
+Section 2.2.5.1 includes a full description and layout of RA1 and the following section includes a full description and layout of RA5 Modified.

-In addition to establishing two Modified versions of RA1 and RA5, a bridge across I-26 at Tram Road/Beatty Road, between the Piney Grove Road and St. Andrews Road interchanges was added to all RAs for the purpose of improving mobility across I-26.
-This proposed overpass was deemed to be important to meeting the purpose and need of the project, and therefore its inclusion in all RAs was considered.
+In addition, a bridge across I-26 at Tram Road/Beatty Road, between the Piney Grove Road and St. Andrews Road interchanges was added to both RA1 and RA5 Modified.
+This proposed overpass was added due to public and stakeholder request for enhanced connectivity across I-26.